TommyWang469/cal-bc-study-guides/WORKFLOW.md

 - Graph problems reused across sections (§7) get **both** locations listed.
 - Open the list with one line naming the sections covered, e.g. *"These questions come from Sections 2.1, 2.3, 2.4 and 2.5.
 Try the surrounding problems for more practice."*
+- **Keep the source page concise:** a short introduction and the question-to-source list or table.
+Retain useful references such as textbook section/exercise numbers and AP packet page, question identifier, and year.
+- **Do not print production notes:** no “Source files” inventory, local PDF filenames, explanations of handwritten source labels, “Exclusion check” paragraphs, or “Selection note” paragraphs explaining why questions were chosen, replaced, or clarified.
+Perform source and exclusion checks during preparation; keep that process commentary out of the student guide.
+  Continue to identify original questions in their source entries.

 The `% === SOURCELIST ===` marker on the line above it is what the leak grep (§6) cuts at — it must stay, or the grep starts reporting the source list as a leak and gets ignored.